-- managing any support for the child internally via the school's own pastoral support processes. - undertaking an early help assessment; or - making a referral to statutory services, for example as the child might be in need, is in need or suffering, or is likely to suffer harm.
+- managing any support for the child internally via the school's 's own pastoral support processes. - undertaking an early help assessment; or - making a referral to statutory services, or example as the child might be in need, is in need or suffering, or is likely to suffer harm.

-6.2 Early Help
+Early Help

 Any child may benefit from early help.
-Hanley and Upton Educational Trust staff are experienced and appropriately trained to identify the potential need for early help for a child who:
+Hanley Castle High school staff are experienced and appropriately trained to identify the potential need for early help for a child who:

-- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need; - is a young carer;

-- is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves; - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.
+- is disabled or has certain health conditions and has specific additional needs; - has special educational needs (whether or not they have a statutory Education, Health and Care Plan); - has a mental health need. - is a young carer. - is showing signs of being drawn in to anti-social or criminal behaviour, including gang involvement and association with organised crime groups or county lines; - is frequently missing/goes missing from care or from home; - is at risk of modern slavery, trafficking, sexual or criminal exploitation; - is at risk of being radicalised or exploited; - has a family member in prison, or is affected by parental offending; - is in a family circumstance presenting challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse; - is misusing drugs or alcohol themselves. - has returned home to their family from care; - is at risk of 'honour'-based abuse such as Female Genital Mutilation or Forced Marriage; - is a privately fostered child; and - is persistently absent from education, including persistent absences for part of the school day.

-Each HUET school has an Early Help Offer accessible on the school's website.
-As part of our early offer, we support children and young people by completing an early help assessment.
+Hanley Castle's Early Help Offer accessible on our school website, as part of our early offer, we support children and young people by completing an early help assessment.